81-year-old deemed mentally fit for trial on robbery charge

 J.L.
 Hunter “Red” Rountree, who has been dubbed America’s oldest bank robber, was convicted of committing two robberies in his mid-80s and was 91 at the time of his last heist in the early 2000s.
 He robbed banks in Mississippi, Florida and Texas.

-Rountree died in prison 92,
+Rountree died in prison at age 92.

 Follow Jacques Billeaud at www.twitter.com/jacquesbilleaud.